 For some cancer survivors conducting research, educational information about survivorship comes from various resources such as the National Cancer Institute Office of Cancer Survivorship

-, and ASCO, the American Cancer Society
+from ASCO and the American Cancer Society

 .
 As each individual recognizes, the information cannot address all needs.